DunyouWang-Group/Conjoint-Voting/README.md

 # Joint Voting
-The current project is the data and source code for “Prediction of reaction dynamics of Chemical Reaction Based on Machine Learning”
+This project hosts the data and source code for the paper “Prediction of reaction dynamics of Chemical Reaction Based on Machine Learning”